hillaryychan/COMP6443/notes/05_Client-Side.md

 **Reflected XSS** occurs when an application receives data in a HTTP request and includes that data within the immediate response in an unsafe way.

-The workflow of a stored XSS:
+The workflow of a reflected XSS:

 ![reflected xss workflow](../imgs/04-1-17_reflected-xss-workflow.png)